WHEN TO GO

 - Street music festival: free, a week of concerts and shows in the historic center.
 June.

-Official currency is Lei.
-There is hardly any demand in other countries, so it is recommended to change when arriving in Romania and before leaving the country it is important to get rid of any left that we have.
+Official currency in Romania is Leu, which is often abbreviated simply as Leu, whose plural is Lei, and whose international symbol is RON.
+There is hardly any demand in other countries, so it is recommended to change when arriving (do not get RON in your country), and before leaving the country it is important to get rid of any left that we have.

 - The best deal is to change in banks or exchange houses in the center.
 The latter abound in tourist areas such as Piata Unirii and Piata Universitate and tend to have more flexible hours than banks.
 We will barely lose 1%, making it one of the best countries in this regard.
 They will ask us for a passport and a receipt will be given to us.
 It is advisable to check the return before leaving the office, especially at the exchange offices.
 It is not advisable to change at the airport, since commission can be up to 10 times higher.